brumar10/la-developments/README.md

 *insert total permits issued by year*

-- In assessing the type of permit issued by year, building alterations and repairs are by far the most commonly issued permit in this analysis period.
+- In assessing the type of permit issued by year, building alterations and repairs are by far the most commonly issued type of permit in this analysis period.
+Followed by building additions and new buildings.

 *insert permit type by year*

-- The most common structures for which these permits were issued are ___
+- Using the USE_CODE associated with each permit, we can assess the most common structures for which permits were issued.

 *insert use codes by year*

-- The Hollywood CPA received the most permits in the analysis period with 51,597 (discuss what type of permit)
+- The Hollywood CPA received the most permits in the analysis period with 51,597, followed by the Wilshire CPA with 45,233 permits issued.
+However, if we focus on new building permits, then Southeast Los Angeles led the way over this period with 3,101, followed by Chatsworth - Porter Ranch at 2933.
+From 2010-2022, 41,208 permits for new buildings were issued citywide.
-- Discuss demolotions and areas where very little development happened
-- (discuss average time from permit submitted to issue)

-## Total new development, 2010-2022

 ![New Development Map](total_development.png)

+- Wilshire was the leading CPA in terms of building demolition permits issued at 2,166.
+Southeast Los Angeles had the 2nd most demolitions with 2,019.
+From 2010-2022, 22,471 permits for building demolitions were issued citywide.
+- In terms of housing, there was a net 120,391 dwelling units and 22,360 ADUs permitted for citywide.
+There were three areas of concentration for additional dwelling units: Central City (Downtown), Wilshire, and Hollywood.
+The San Fernando Valley had high concentrations of new ADUs being permitted for with two of it's neighborhoods leading the way: Reseda - West Van Nuys & Canoga Park - Winnetka - Woodland Hills - West Hills.
+- The average time between a permit being submitted and a permit being issued was 108 days.
+Over time, the days to issue increased steadily, starting from a median 13 days in 2010, to a median 118 days in 2022.

+*insert days to issue by year*

 ## New buildings, 2010-2022